Trustworthy Machine Learning via Logic Inference

 Biography

-Dr. Bo Li is an assistant professor in the department of Computer Science at University of Illinois at Urbana–Champaign, and the recipient of the Symantec Research Labs Fellowship, Rising Stars, MIT Technology Review TR-35award, Intel Rising Star award, NSF CAREER Award, Research Awards from Tech companies such as Amazon, Facebook, Google, and IBM, and best paper awards in several machine learning and security conferences.Her research focuses on both theoretical and practical aspects of trustworthy machine learning, security, machine learning, privacy, and game theory.
+Dr. Bo Li is an assistant professor in the Siebel School of Computing and Data Science at University of Illinois at Urbana–Champaign, and the recipient of the Symantec Research Labs Fellowship, Rising Stars, MIT Technology Review TR-35award, Intel Rising Star award, NSF CAREER Award, Research Awards from Tech companies such as Amazon, Facebook, Google, and IBM, and best paper awards in several machine learning and security conferences.Her research focuses on both theoretical and practical aspects of trustworthy machine learning, security, machine learning, privacy, and game theory.
 She has designed several scalable frameworks for robust machine learning and privacy preserving data publishing systems.Her work have been featured by major publications and media outlets such as Nature, Wired, Fortune, and New York Times.